jneidel/setup-webpack/readme.md

 };
 ```

-As this process takes some time you only want to run this in an production environment and not while developing.
+Because this process takes some time, you only want to run this in a production environment and not during development.

 ### Differentiate between development and production env

-Using environmental variables compression and transpiling will only be triggerd in a production evironment.
+Compression and transpiling will only be triggerd by enviroment variables that indicate a production evironment.

 Working example at [`examples/webpack/env.js`](https://github.com/jneidel/setup-webpack/blob/master/examples/webpack/env.js).